 There’s pastrami on rye at Katz’s, or Le Croque Monsieur at Bistro Bagatelle.
 But at the absolute top of my star sandwich list is the roasted turkey sandwich at Tom Colicchio’s ‘wichcraft.
 Piled atop a toasted ciabatta roll are thick slices of warmed turkey breast, sliced avocado, crispy bacon, aioli, and the final touch that makes this sandwich the ultimate New York City ‘wich—balsamic onion marmalade.

-4 medium white onions, thinly sliced (about 8 cups)
+- 4 white onions, thinly sliced (about 8 cups)

 Recipe adapted from 'wichcraft.